Secretary Of State Mike Pompeo Calls Out China For Trying To ‘Exploit’ George Floyd’s Death

 — Hu Xijin 胡锡进 (@HuXijin_GT) June 5, 2020

-According to The Hill, the state media has extensively covered protests, with one state agency calling it “Pelosi’s beautiful landscape,” a not so veiled reference to when House Speaker Nancy Pelosi’s called the Hong Kong protests “a beautiful sight to behold.”
+According to The Hill, the state media has extensively covered protests, with one state agency calling it “Pelosi’s beautiful landscape,” a not-so-veiled reference to the time House Speaker Nancy Pelosi called the Hong Kong protests “a beautiful sight to behold.”

-China has not restricted their comments on American politics to the protest riots, however.
-As The Inquisitr previously reported, Chinese officials mocked President Donald Trump for going to the bunker when protesters were setting fires directly outside the White House.
+China has not restricted their comments on American politics to the protests, however.
+As The Inquisitr previously reported, Chinese officials mocked Donald Trump for going to a bunker when demonstrators were protesting outside the White House.

 The officials said that Trump had a double standard when he cracked down on protesters in the District of Columbia.